cogroo/jspell.br/HUNSPELL/pt_PT/README_pt_PT.txt

     dictionaries.
 For openoffice, you should make sure that the dictionary.lst file has the following line: DICT pt PT pt_PT

+Automatic instalation: You can automatically download our dictionary using the available plugins, either from mozilla, or OpenOffice.
+See our site for details.

-Latest versions, suggestions, information at
+Latest versions, suggestions, automatic install, informations at
        http://natura.di.uminho.pt/

+#This readme will change on next release